 The ski and snowboard industry is actually rather small, especially the part of the industry which is independent from the huge travel corporations who control the majority of all travel including winter travel.
 They have multiple brands which are all controlled centrally making them appear smaller and more personal and masking their profit driven, corporate approach to business.
-The ski and snowboard instruction part of the industry is even smaller and is highly protected in Europe by the cartels (in my opinion not far off gangsters on snow) who do everything they can to maintain their stranglehold on the lucrative market of selling lessons, even breaking EU laws on qualification recognition (particularly in France).
+The ski and snowboard instruction part of the industry is even smaller and is highly protected in Europe by the cartels (in my opinion not far off gangsters on snow) who do everything they can to maintain their stranglehold on the lucrative market of selling lessons, even breaking National EU and International laws on qualification recognition (particularly in France).

 I started Sunshine World when I was 20 after 5 years of training through expensive courses while working full time to help pay for those courses.
 As there was no viable, affordable alternative system for either full service ski and snowboard holidays or professional instructor training I figured I’d make a new system myself.
 I had grown impatient with jumping through the hoops set out by people who may or may not have once been good and dynamic athletes when they were younger but now were clearly simply too old to be up to date with the latest styles in skiing and snowboarding.
 Many of whom couldn’t even hit a rail or nail a proper 360!
 They control the highest levels of qualification even though the most senior people in the organisations never had to take the tests which younger instructors have to in order to get the same official badge and status!
 (All the governing bodies of skiing and snowboarding around the world work a similar, although not identical way) They were automatically awarded the new top level status when they invented them.
-For example CASI (the Canadian Association of Snowboard Instructors) only had 3 levels when I qualified with them over 10 years ago.
-About 8 years ago they brought in the CASI level 4 and most of the senior level 3s automatically gained level 4 status including my own coach, Greg Daniels.
+For example CASI (the Canadian Association of Snowboard Instructors) only had 3 levels when I qualified with them over 17 years ago.
+About 2 years after I first qualified with CASI they brought in the CASI level 4 and most of the senior level 3s automatically gained level 4 status including my own coach, Greg Daniels.
 Now Greg is a legend in every way I can think of and I love him dearly.
 The only reason I mention his example now is that I know many people who have tried for their level 4 who are clearly much better riders than Greg as well as being passionate, experienced and extremely talented instructors and yet they fail their level 4 time and again.
 The people running the associations claim to be trying to maintain standards whereas I think it’s clear that they know that the fewer people who have “their” level then the easier it is for them to maintain control of these lucrative and powerful organisations.
 If you don’t do things their way you wont get the top level as they control who passes and fails.

 Albert Einstein was refused entry to University for not being at “the standard” set by the admissions board.
 Sometimes those who the old guard try to hold back are able to evolve further than ever through their own passion, intuition, freewill and refusal to quit.